This directive establishes the proper methods of determining the official headquarters of an employee.

 - A traveler may leave their assigned post to return home overnight, over a weekend, or during a holiday.

 - Any time lost from the employee’s regular duties shall be taken as annual leave and authorized in the usual manner

-- The traveler shall not be reimbursed for travel expenses in excess of the established rate for per diem allowed had the individual remained at their assigned post
+- The traveler shall not be reimbursed for travel expenses more than the established rate for per diem allowed had the individual remained at their assigned post

-- When a traveler has been temporarily assigned away from their official headquarters for an approved period extending beyond 30 days, the traveler shall be entitled to reimbursement for travel expenses at the established rate of one round trip for each 30-day period actually taken to the individual’s home in addition to pay and allowances otherwise provided
+- When a traveler has been temporarily assigned away from their official headquarters for an approved period extending beyond 30 days, the traveler shall be entitled to reimbursement for travel expenses at the established rate of one round trip for each 30-day period taken to the individual’s home in addition to pay and allowances otherwise provided

 04/30/2022: reviewed content